IreneuszGorak/website-hairdresser-mscice/README.md

 My first commercial project.
 Simple one-page website.
 Made for a hairdressing salon that did not have one before.

-A project where he first used such technologies and I learned them:
+A project where I.m first used technologies:
 1. Saas - Scss - 7-1
 2. Bem
 3. Html